 - Villainous Parental Instinct: Invoked and probably subverted.
 Tatiana thinks she has this, sending Villanelle away as a young girl because she beat up B'orka despite being a malicious narcissist herself.

 - Villain with Good Publicity: Is seen as a pillar of the local community.

 Played By: Henry Lloyd-HughesA young tech genius and multibillionaire computer mogul with a secret weapon that he plans to sell to the Twelve.

 - Admiring the Abomination: He loves watching Villanelle kill people.

-- Asexual: Has a Villainous Crush on Villanelle but it seems to be more of a case of In Love with Your Carnage than anything else as he never touches her and is disgusted when she asks him if he's ever desired intimacy.
+- Asexual: Has a Villainous Crush on Villanelle but it seems to be more of a case of In Love with Your Carnage than anything else.
+He never touches her, and is disgusted when she asks him if he's ever desired intimacy.

 - Big Brother Bully: Towards his little sister.

 - The Bully: As pointed out by Villanelle, right before she breaks his nose with a book.